david-drew/OpenVINO-Samples/OpenVINO_Overview.md

 - Download public and Intel's pre-trained models from the [Open Model Zoo](https://github.com/opencv/open_model_zoo) using [Model Downloader tool](https://docs.openvinotoolkit.org/latest/_tools_downloader_README.html#model_downloader_usage).
 - Download from GitHub*, Caffe* Zoo, TensorFlow* Zoo, etc.
 - Train your own model.

-This guide uses the Model Downloader to get pre-trained models.
-Use one of these options to find a model:
+### <a name="model-downloader"></a>Using the Model Downloader

+The Model Downloader is a tool provided with OpenVINO™ to download pre-trained models from the Open Model Zoo.

 * **List the models available in the downloader**:
 ```sh